TWBug/GoldCardHenge/content/home/intro.en.md

   out more about the fantastic benefits and why it's called a 4-1 Visa.
 links: []
 items:
-  - label: An open-end work permit issued to employment-seeking individuals
+  - label: Open work permit.
+Work for any company you want.
     href: ""
     preview: ""
-  - label: Income tax benefits in terms of income tax deduction and exemption.
+  - label: Stay for up to 3 years, with tax benefits for high salaries.
     href: ""
     preview: ""
-  - label: Lineal relatives can apply for visitor visas with a maximum stay of up to one year.
+  - label: Bring your family.
+Your parents and grandparents can visit too!
     href: /
     preview: ""
 ---